 Live birth rate

-The live birth rate is the percentage of all in vitro fertilization cycles that lead to a live birth.
-This rate does not include miscarriage or intrauterine fetal death and multiple-order births, such as twins and triplets are counted as a single pregnancy.
+The live birth rate is the percentage of all in vitro fertilization cycles that lead to living birth.
+This rate does not include miscarriage or intrauterine fetal death, and multiple-order births, such as twins and triplets, are counted as a single pregnancy.

 In 2006, Canadian clinics reported a 27% live birth rate.
 Birth rates in the youngest patients were slightly higher, with a success rate of 35.3% for those under 21 years of age, the youngest group evaluated.

-Some clinics exceeded these rates, but it is impossible to determine if this is due to a superior technique or patient selection, because it is possible to artificially increase success rates by refusing to accept the most difficult patients or guiding them towards oocyte donation cycles ( that are compiled separately).
+Some clinics exceeded these rates, but it is impossible to determine if this is due to a superior technique or patient selection.
+It can artificially increase success rates by refusing to accept the most challenging patients or guiding them towards oocyte donation cycles (compiled separately).

 In addition, pregnancy rates can be increased by placing several embryos with the risk of increasing the possibility of multiple.

-Because not every in vitro fertilization cycle that is initiated will lead to oocyte retrieval or embryo transfer, reports of live birth rates should specify the denominator, namely: in vitro fertilization cycles initiated, fertilization recoveries in vitro or embryo transfers.
+Because not every in vitro fertilization cycle initiated will lead to oocyte retrieval or embryo transfer.
+Reports of live birth rates should specify the denominator: in vitro fertilization cycles started, fertilization recoveries in vitro, or embryo transfers.